-Only Shotguns may be used on the shotgun range
+Only shotguns may be used on the shotgun range.

-Only Smallbore (.22) firearms may be used on the Rifle range.
-Only standard velocity ammunition (muzzle velocity of less than or equal to 1050 fps.) may be used on the Rifle range
+Only smallbore (.22LR) rifles may be used on the Rifle range.
+Only standard velocity, subsonic ammunition may be used on the rifle range.

-The use of Centre Fire Rifles is not permitted on the rifle range.
+The use of centrefire rifles is not permitted on the rifle range.

-Gallery/Pistol Range: Smallbore pistols and centre fire pistols up to .455in.
-Calibre may only be used on the pistol range.
-Gallery Rifles using pistol calibre ammunition, .30, 9mm, .38 and .44 are permitted to be used on the Gallery Rifle/Pistol Range.
+Gallery/Pistol Range: Smallbore pistols and centrefire pistols up to .455ins calibre only may only be used on the pistol range.
+Gallery Rifles using pistol calibre ammunition, up to .455ins are permitted to be used on the Gallery Rifle/Pistol Range, as are smallbore rifles.

-The Committee may regulate the times of day and days of the week outside which Shotguns or centre-fire firearms may not be fired on the range.
+The Committee may regulate the times of day and days of the week outside of which shotguns or centrefire firearms may not be fired on the range.